 Designer Spotlight: Kitchen Transformation Comes to an 1847 New York Home

 When purchasing his home, my client Terry knew he was diving headfirst into a string of renovations.
-The house was originally constructed in 1847, so it surely came with a history.
+Originally constructed in 1847, the house has a history.
 And history wasn’t always the kindest of friends to the home.

 At one point, it was converted to a building with two dwellings, and at a later point, was reconverted to a single family home again.
 As part of his plan to progressively update the house room by room, Terry approached CliqStudios.com to help with the kitchen design.